Chanty

 Google Meet vs Zoom: Extra features

-When it comes to general features, both platforms offer similar basic features, such as presentation modes for screen sharing, support for up to 720p HD video, and call encryption.
+When it comes to basic features, Zoom and Google Meet still cover the essentials: screen sharing, presentation mode, HD video, and call encryption.

 Google Meet vs Zoom: Pricing